If you have just one day in Bristol you need this Bristol travel blog to know how to really make the most of it.

 Of course there are coffee bars all over, this is a city after all.
 Avoid the big chains, if you want a Bristol chain try Cafe Gusto, or head to Wainright’s Coffee in Clifton.
 I had a really nice cold brew there just a few minutes walk from the suspension bridge.

-You can take it to sit in the nearby City Hall and Bristol Cathedral grounds for a brew with a view.
+You can take it to sit in the nearby City Hall and Bristol Cathedral grounds for a brew with a view and a great day out in Bristol for adults.

 11:30am Brunch in Clifton